 • Space on the field to hold creative community-building activities.

-• Amenities such as the Garden Grill by D’Amico, picnic tables, and a Tool Shed to help make the space more interesting and inviting.
+• Amenities such as a Thursday night cash bar, picnic tables, and recreational equipment to help make the space more interesting and inviting.

 • A friendly and helpful staff to assist with scheduling, answering questions, and facilitating participation during your activity.

-• We can provide limited promotional opportunities, such as Take 5 blog posts on the Walker’s website and/or documentation assistance with advanced notice.
-If you are interested in either of these opportunities, please indicate it in your proposal.
-Keep in mind that it is primarily your responsibility to promote your activity by reaching out to interested parties and audiences.
-For more information on promotion, see Promoting Your Activity below.
+• Limited promotional opportunities, such as Open Field blog posts on the Walker’s website and/or documentation assistance with advanced notice.
+(Note: If you are interested in either of these opportunities, please indicate it in your proposal).

 Q. Is amplified sound allowed?